waypaver/pushups/README.md

 If you want to work on the frontend do this stuff.
 If not you don't have to worry about what follows.

-1. Install Node if you don't have it (check with node -v)
-2. In terminal navigate to the pushups app folder so pushups/pushups you will see package.json.
-Now type: npm install
+### TLDR (in Only 5 Steps!)

+1. Inside pushups/pushups where package.json is type: npm install
+2. Then: bower install
+3. Then: gulp watch.
+4. You are now ready to edit or add any files into assets and gulp will automagically do everything.
+5. If you want more detail keep reading.

+#### Too Long and Did Read!
+(Good on you!)

+npm install

 This will install all node dependencies listed in package.json including: bower, gulp, and all gulp plugins.
+If it fails install node.

-3. Now type: bower install
+bower install

 This will install all frontend dependencies listed in bower.json into bower_conponents.
-You know in case you need to look at them or something.
-They have already been concatenated in vendor.min.js and vendor.min.css.
+You know, in case you need to look at them or something.
+They have already been concatenated in vendor.min.js and vendor.min.css, so you don't need to grab these unless you are adding to them or, like I said, want to look at them.

+gulp watch

+This will start the instructions in gulfile.js.

 You already have the Gulp config file aka gulpfile.js.
 I have configured it so you don't need to do anything it just works.

-### Here's what you need to know to actually edit files and see them update HTML.

-Inside pushups/pushups type in terminal: gulp watch

 This will the gulp task to watch all files in pushups/pushups/assets and bower_components